westpa/westpa/README.rst

 --------

 WESTPA is a package for constructing and running stochastic simulations using the "weighted ensemble" approach of Huber and Kim (1996).
-For further information, please see the following:
+For use of WESTPA please cite the following:

 Zwier, M.C., Adelman, J.L., Kaus, J.W., Pratt, A.J., Wong, K.F., Rego, N.B., Suarez, E., Lettieri, S.,
 Wang, D. W., Grabe, M., Zuckerman, D. M., and Chong, L. T. "WESTPA: An Interoperable, Highly Scalable Software Package For Weighted Ensemble Simulation and Analysis," J. Chem.
 Theory Comput., 11: 800−809 (2015).

-To help us fund development, please cite the article listed above.
-To help us improve WESTPA please fill out a one-minute survey_ and consider contributing documentation or code to the WESTPA community.
+To help us fund development and improve WESTPA please fill out a one-minute survey_ and consider contributing documentation or code to the WESTPA community.

 WESTPA is free software, licensed under the terms of the GNU General Public License, Version 3.
 See the file ``COPYING`` for more information.